sounddrill31/sm64-port/README.md

 ## If you get audsrv build error, github messed up a recursive clone.

 To fix it, run the following comamnds in the sm64-port folder.
+This has been fixed by deleting linked folder and manually uploading, this should not be an issue.
+Leaving solution for debugging.

 ```
 cd ps2